opatiny/chemexper-internship-workbook/bioreactor/procedures/setup-raspberry/setup-raspberry.md

 The `kiosk` option allows to enter full screen.
 It is a mode where you cannot really see that you are in a browser, and it is difficult to escape.
 The other option rescales all the contents of the web page, so that it fits the raspi screen a little better.

 You should replace `<urlToGUI>` with the url to the graphical interface.
+We deployed one on [https://bioreactor.hackuarium.org](https://bioreactor.hackuarium.org).

+### Add touch keyboard for when in kiosk mode

+Once you enter the kiosk mode on Chromium, it is pretty difficult to quit, and it does not allow you to access the menu and therefore the touch keyboard we installed previously.
+To solve this issue, you should install the Chrome extension "[Virtual Keyboard](https://chrome.google.com/webstore/detail/virtual-keyboard/pflmllfnnabikmfkkaddkoolinlfninn?hl=en)".

 ## Links